Mexx62/renaming-youtube-dl-videos/README.md

 - _xx_ the year index (01 for the year this first channel's video was uploaded)
 - _yy_ the video index (01 for the first video uploaded this year on the channel)

-Each season is thus composed of all the videos released each year.
+Each season is thus composed of all the videos released per year.

+## Prerequisites

+- _jq_
+- _bash_ v4.0 minimum

 ## Installation